February 23, 2026 · 8 min read

 Behavioral Characteristics

-Long sessions.
+Long sessions with sophisticated bankroll management.
 The grinding mentality means extended play sessions, sometimes running automated strategies for hours.
-Session metrics differ significantly from other game types.
+Many use specific staking systems like flat betting or modified Martingale, and their session metrics differ significantly from other game types.

 Content Format Preferences